kotlitecture/template-multiplatform-compose/docs/Userflow/Data Loader/usage.md

 ## Overview

-Component package: `app.userflow.loader.data`
+Component package: `app.feature.loader.data`

 The component is pre-configured at the `app.AppScreen` level to monitor state changes of the `app.AppState` instance.

-If you need to modify the behavior, including colors, texts, logic, etc., simply update the `app.userflow.loader.data.DataLoaderProvider` composable.
+If you need to modify the behavior, including colors, texts, logic, etc., simply update the `app.feature.loader.data.DataLoaderProvider` composable.

 ## Example